 About Citizen Advocacy

-Chatham-Savannah Citizen Advocacy is a 45-year-old community-based non-profit organization that recruits, matches and offers support to 100 local citizens in voluntary citizen advocacy relationships.
-Fourteen local people form the board and govern the work of two staff, George Seaborough (Coordinator/Executive Director and Ashley O’Brien (Director of Administration).
+Chatham-Savannah Citizen Advocacy has been in Savannah for over 45 years.
+We are a community-based non-profit organization that recruits, matches and offers support to 100 local citizens in voluntary citizen advocacy relationships.
+Fourteen local people form the board and govern the work of three staff, George Seaborough (Coordinator/Executive Director), Rob Douberly (Associate Coordinator), and Kathy Bohannon (Administrative Coordinator).

 What is Citizen Advocacy?